Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 #### A Word on Carbohydrate Requirements

-"Optimal" carbohydrate intake is currently a very conroversial topic, but here is a brief discussion of thoughts at the time of this article's original publication.
+"Optimal" carbohydrate intake is currently a very controversial topic, but here is a brief discussion of thoughts at the time of this article's original publication.

 For the vast majority of people, I think 50-100 grams of non-fiber carbohydrate per day is likely adequate.
 It's enough to allow for liberal vegetable and fruit consumption, and even *some* bread, pasta, and starches, but restrictive enough to prevent you from eating candy, processed foods, baked goods, soda, juice, and other foods with added sugar.
 For individuals with a lot of lean body mass (very muscular), athletes, highly active people, or people who prefer a primarily plant based diet heavy in root vegetables and fruits, it may be necessary to push this to 200 or 300 grams per day, or perhaps even higher in some circumstances.

-For people with very high activity levels - like endurance athletes, Crossfit athletes, or just someone with a very high level of activity throughout the day, a higher carbohydrate intake might be desirable.
+For people with very high activity levels - like endurance athletes, CrossFit athletes, or just someone with a very high level of activity throughout the day, a higher carbohydrate intake might be desirable.
 This is an individualized decision and might require some careful thought and experimentation.

 #### Here are some examples of what you can eat with a daily allowance of 100 grams of carbohydrate: